-- 48.1 The Employer shall retain from each payment due to the Contractor the proportion stated in the Contract Data until Completion of the whole of the Works. - 48.2 Retention Money shall be deducted at the rate of 10% from first Running Bill onwards subject to a max. of 5% of the contract price (Contract price including GST).
+- 48.1 The Employer shall retain from each payment due to the Contractor the proportion stated in the Contract Data until Completion of the whole of the Works. - 48.2 Retention Money shall be deducted at the rate of 10% of the toatal tax invoice, from first Running Bill onwards subject to a max of 5% plus of the contract price including GST.
 Retention money shall be refunded after completion of defect liability period along with performance security.